The Succession to Muhammad: Content

 The second chapter discusses Umar's appointment by Abu Bakr when the latter died.
 Umar is asserted to be unpopular among the companions of Muhammad as well as Quraysh, but the latter supported his selection for he protected their interests and because a general election would have resulted in coming to power of Muhammad's family.
-Uthman, the subject of the third chapter, is shown as weak military commander as well as nepotistic.
+Uthman, the subject of the third chapter, is shown as a weak military commander as well as nepotistic.
 The revolution that ended in his death is discussed.

 Ali, the subject of the fourth and longest chapter, is shown as champion of Islamic principles.
 He reversed Uthman's nepotistic policies, refused to make compromises on principles and was beset by opposition.
 Ali's acceptance of arbitration at the Battle of Siffin is characterized as a flaw in his leadership which demoralized his supporters and gave moral victory to his opponent, Mu'awiya.
 The latter is roundly criticized in Conclusion, which discusses events after Ali's death, as a despot and a coward, who turned the caliphate into a tool of imperial repression.